Documentation

 How to contribute to the Catalogue

-- If you're familiar with GitHub, you can fork the data repository, edit the
+- If you're familiar with GitHub, you can fork the data

 How to cite and follow the Catalogue